 The Bidder shall provide HPC the Warranty Letter stating the warranty and claims conditions for the Goods and/or Works as a condition of final payment.

-In case that the Bidder does not rectify such defect, HPC shall reserve the rights to rectify and/or remedy by itself at the Bidder’s costs and expenses.
+In case that the Bidder does not rectify such defect in a seasonable time, HPC shall reserve the rights to rectify and/or remedy by itself at the Bidder’s costs and expenses.

 At any time during the warranty period, HPC has right to examine, inspect and test the performance of system.
 The result of such inspection and testing shall satisfy HPC the Goods and/or Works with the required warranty conditions as stipulated in.